mito-ds/mitosheet_helper_config/README.md

 In the future, enterprises will have many additional configuration options.
 If you are an enterprise with a specific configuration request, let us know by [opening an issue](https://github.com/mito-ds/monorepo/issues) in the Mito monorepo or sending us an [email](mailto:founders@sagacollab.com).

-This package should only be used with a valid Mito Enterprise liscence or written consent from Mito.
+This package should only be used with a valid Mito Enterprise liscence Mito.
 Learn more about Mito Enterprise [here](https://www.trymito.io/plans).

 # How it works